Roy Shaw: Books

 Shaw has been mentioned or discussed in numerous books, most notably in arch-rival Lenny McLean's 1998 autobiography The Guv'Nor. and Hard Bastards by Kate Kray.

 Shaw co-wrote a book with Kate Kray, the widow of Ronnie Kray, entitled Roy Shaw: Unleashed (2003).
 The book is a collection of stories and anecdotes about the criminal underworld of London in the 1970s/1980s, as well as Shaw's boxing career.
 Shaw's autobiography, entitled Pretty Boy (2003), was also co-written by Kray.
 It goes into further detail Shaw's early life, personal and private life, time in prison, and also expanding on stories begun in his previous book.

 A book written by Jamie Boyle & Gary Shaw, Roy’s son, called ‘Mean Machine.
 Roy Shaw’ was published by Warcrypress in 2019.
 It features many stories of Roy that had never been published.

 Music

 Roy Shaw was celebrated in song in 2011 when a group called The Sharks released "The King Of London (aka The Ballad Of Pretty Boy Shaw)".
 The song was written by band member Alan Wilson who met and became friends with Roy Shaw via their mutual friend Ronnie Biggs.

 Later life

-Shaw never married but is survived by a son, daughter and grandchildren.
+Shaw was married and is survived by a son, daughter and grandchildren.
 He latterly lived in Waltham Abbey, Essex with two Rottweilers as pets.

 In 2000, Shaw was one of the best known mourners to attend the funeral of Reggie Kray, a lifelong friend.
 Shaw said of Kray: "Kray came from an era before drugs became common currency, when there was honour among thieves and few criminals double-crossed their friends.
 In those days there was loyalty.
 Nowadays they are all having each other over all the time."